microsoft/BotFramework-WebChat/README.md

 ### Typing

-WebChat currently defaults to *not* sending 'typing' activities to the bot.
+WebChat currently defaults to *not* sending 'typing' activities to the bot when the user is typing.
 If your bot would find it useful to receive these, pass `sendTyping: true` in the options to `App`/`Chat`.
 In the future this feature may be enabled by default, so set `sendTyping: false` if you want to make sure to disable it.

 ### User identity

-You can supply WebChat with the id (and, optionally, a friendly name) of the current user by passing `user: { id: user_id, name: user_name }` in the options to `App`/`Chat`.
+You can supply WebChat with the id (and, optionally, a friendly name) of the current user by passing `user: { id: user_id, name: user_name }` to `App`/`Chat`.
 This object is passed with every activity sent from WebChat to the bot, which means it is not available to the bot *before* any activities are sent.
 See [The Backchannel](#the-backchannel) to find out how your web page can programatically send non-message activities to the bot.

 ### The Backchannel